Home

 BATHING THE ELEPHANTS

-After the ride, take some time to cool yourself by bathing the elephants at the river nearby.
-Remember to follow the instructions of the care givers when you bathe them.
-Remember to bring along your tower and clothes for changing as you will get wet.
+Depending on the level of water, you may be able to see the elephants bathing at the river nearby.
+Remember to follow the instructions of the care givers if you are given the opportunity to bathe them.
+Bring along your tower and clothes for changing as you will get wet.

 Changing facility is available here.
 As with elephant riding, do your booking 3 days in advance with the centre otherwise you may be disappointed as it is usually crowded during the weekends and public holidays.